Callisto95/Configs/Notes/Various.md

 Similarly, it seems some kernels are more unstable than others.

-## Flatpak's use wrong cursor

-Some Flatpak's do not have a theme / theme loader included, which is why a completely different cursor theme us used.
-Technically, giving these apps access to `/usr/share/icons` would solve this, but the Flatpak team doesn't want that.

-As a workaround it's possible to give all apps access to `$HOME/.icons/` and copy everything from `/usr/share/icons` into it.
-I have created a hook for that (see `etc/pacman.d/hooks/10-icons-sync.hook`).

 ## P10K: Python virtualenv shows name and version

 I don't like the default way P10K shows the venv version (name *and* version).
 Thanks to Romkatv (creator of P10K) with the modified `POWERLEVEL9K_VIRTUALENV_CONTENT_EXPANSION` this is no longer the case (just the version).